The number pi has an evil twin

 Just wondering, there are an infinite number of shapes I suppose?
 But does that mean there is an infinite amount of constants?

-• dwaltrip 10 months ago
+• dwaltrip a year ago

 There are infinite integers [1].
 So even if we just look at basic polygons — shapes formed by connecting some (integer) number of points with straight lines — we easily get infinite shapes.